Spring to Life

 The Sharpham Estate is 550 acres of woodlands, rivers, gardens, farmland and built heritage, offering an broad range of environmental activities including: conservation projects (e.g. tree planting, wildlife habitat enhancement), site management (creative sign work, woodland arts), woodland crafts (stool making, wood carving), willow weaving (basketry, sculptures), bush craft and survival skills (fire, shelter building, wild food cookery), outdoor sports (canoeing, fishing, orienteering), horticulture (organic gardening, orchard management), agriculture, health and well-being workshops (mindfulness, yoga), team-building and trust development.

-Outcomes of the project are profound (link to case studies), making life enhancing change to young people’s lives.
+Outcomes of the project are profound, making life enhancing change to young people’s lives.